 SHERRY VS. EVERYTHING

 In the foodie world, it’s oft repeated that Champagne pairs with everything.
 That’s false.
 Champagne is good enough to drink with everything, but it’s really Sherry that takes the mantle as the best pairing beverage—it truly goes with everything.
 But why not put my money where my mouth is?
 In this short series, I’ll drink Sherry with a range of popular and hard to pair foods and find out what works and what doesn’t.
 Far from science, this is one man and an arsenal of Sherries.
 However, like science, I encourage you to try and replicate the results.

 Sherry vs. Pizza

-Forget oysters, lobster and pasta for Valentine's Day.
+Forget oysters, lobster and pasta for a romantic meal.
 Your date wants pizza.
 You want pizza too.
-Truth be told, pizza is the most romantic of dishes.
+Truth be told, pizza is the most amorous of dishes.
 But, if you’re going to take your loved one to a romantic pizza dinner, you might as well do it right.
 Find the best pie you can, which means skipping carryout or chains and finding a pie made in a place that touts fresh ingredients.
 Most importantly, bring a bottle of Sherry.

 Yes, Sherry.
 Let me explain.

 The flavors of pizza are extremely complex.
 For one, pizza is generally slathered in roasted tomatoes.
 That sweet, sharp combo can send most wines askew, creating dissonant and awkward combinations.
 Most sommeliers will tell you to match acid with acid but the rich, umami character of cooked tomatoes can bowl over lighter wines that may be high in acid but lack texture (what I also refer to as weight).
 So, you need something heftier, and yet something that doesn’t necessarily increase the perception of acid, alcohol or tannins.
 Sherry can do just that.